 And if your thumbs aren’t green, hire a professional lawn care service.
 Basic mowing, trimming, and edging costs $30 to $80, depending on where you live and how big your yard is.
 Whether you hire a crew or do it yourself, go beyond merely mowing the lawn to make a lasting first impression.

 8. Show them the way with a stone paver walkway that winds its way to your entrance.
-NAR estimates a 105% ROI on adding a stone path.
-For an affordable alternative, use precast concrete pavers — they’re just as charming as natural flagstones but require less maintenance.
+NAR estimates a 100% ROI on adding a stone walkway and upgrading the landscaping.
+For an affordable alternative, use precast concrete pavers — they’re just as charming as natural flagstones and require less maintenance.

 Entrances should go beyond entry-level

 Just like the princess at the ball, make your entrance spectacular.
 Make it stand out.
 Make it unique.
 Above all, make it inviting.
-If buyers feel welcomed, they’ll want to go inside to see more.
+If buyers feel welcomed, they will want to see more.

 10. Hammons recommends installing a smart doorbell to appeal to buyers who love high-tech items.
 “It’s the little things,” he notes, commenting that the sum of small details creates great curb appeal for selling your home.